syncfusion-content/blazor-docs/blazor/maps/providers/azure-maps.md

 ![Blazor Azure Maps](../images/MapProviders/blazor-azure-map.png)

-**Enable zooming and panning**
+## Enable zooming and panning

-Tile Maps layer can be zoomed and panned.
-Zooming helps to get a closer look at a particular area on a Maps for in-depth analysis.
-Panning helps to move Maps around to focus the targeted area.
+The Azure Maps layer can be zoomed and panned.
+Zooming helps to get a closer look at a particular area on a map for in-depth analysis.
+Panning helps to move a map around to focus the targeted area.

 ```cshtml
 @using Syncfusion.Blazor.Maps